-One or more of UVA's authorized representatives (UPD leadership, Associate Vice President for Safety and Security, Director of Emergency Management, and the Executive Vice President and Chief Operating Officer) will immediately initiate all or some portions of the University's ENS.
+One or more of UVA's authorized representatives (command staff personnel of the University Police Department; the UPD shift commander; Associate Vice President for Safety and Security and Chief of Police: Director and Assistant Director of Emergency Management; Executive Vice President and Chief Operating Officer; or a UPD services clerk when they receive a notice of natural forces emergency such as a tornado or earthquake on the weather radio, teletype, computer, or other authoritative source) will immediately initiate all or some portions of the University's ENS.
 The University will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
 If, in the professional judgment of first responders, issuing a notification potentially compromises efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency, the University may elect to delay issuing an emergency notification.
 As soon as the condition that may compromise efforts is no longer present, the University will issue the emergency notification to the UVA community.